cybertraining-dsc/fa20-523-319/project/project.md

 # Detect and classify pathologies in chest X-rays using PyTorch library

 - [ ] please use oure template as posted in piazza
-- [ ] please use propper footnotes for refernces

 | Rama Asuri
 | asurirk@gmail.com, rasuri@indiana.edu